-Actuarial assumptions - The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions - The total OPEB liability was determined by an actuarial valuation as of June 30, 2019 and 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 Inflation 3.0%

 Payroll Growth 9.3% growth at age 25 and decreases to

 6.4% for ages 60+.
 This percentage

 includes general wage inflation and merit /

-productivity increases.
+productivity increases

 Long-term expected Rate of Return 7.5%

-Healthcare cost trend rates 9.0% for 2019 (2018 in prior year),

-decreasing 0.5% per year to an ultimate

-rate of 5.0% in 2027 (2026 in prior year)

-and later years
+Healthcare cost trend rates 8.50% for 2019, decreasing 0.25% per year to an ultimate rate of 4.50% in 2035 and later years

-For the June 30, 2018 valuation, mortality rates were based on the RPH-2014 Total Dataset Mortality Table, Male and Female, adjusted to 2006 and projected generationally using an MP-2017 Projection Scale.
-For the June 30, 2017 valuation, mortality rates were based on the RPH-2016 Total Dataset Mortality Table fully generational using Scale MP-2016 (RPH-2016 table is created based on RPH-2014 Total Dataset Mortality Table with 8 years of MP-2014 mortality improvement backed out, projected to 2016 using MP-2016 improvement).
+For the June 30, 2019 and 2018 valuation, mortality rates were based on the PUBH-2010 General Mortality Table projected generationally using MP-2018 scale and the RPH-2014 Total Dataset Mortality Table, Male and Female, adjusted to 2006 and projected generationally using an MP-2017 Projection Scale, respectively.